 The epic Southeast Asian inspired Raya and the Last Dragon is out and the movie includes many iconic Southeast Asian foods, fruits, and vegetables.
-With my very Lao perspective, I made gaeng nor mai som (soured bamboo stew) which is similar to the stew in the film.
-Gaeng nor mai som is a traditional Lao stew made with soured bamboo, Lao basil, catfish, fresh bird eye chili, cherry tomatoes, and fish sauce!
+Watching this film made me think of a particular Lao food and was inspired to make gaeng nor mai som – a soured bamboo soup.
+Gaeng nor mai som is a traditional stew in Lao food made with soured bamboo, Lao basil, catfish, fresh bird eye chili, cherry tomatoes, and fish sauce!

 Gaeng Nor Mai Som | Soured Bamboo Stew